-Up to an aggregate of 937,500 founder shares will be forfeited depending on the extent to which the underwriters' over-allotment option is not exercised.
+On November 21, 2021, the sponsor surrendered 2,966,667 founder shares for cancellation for nominal consideration.
+Pala and Roth have committed to purchase 2,666,667 and 300,000 founder shares, respectively, in a private placement that will close simultaneously with the closing of this offering.
+On [], 2021, we entered into a securities subscription agreement with Roth, pursuant to which Roth will purchase 300,000 founder shares in a private placement that will close simultaneously with the closing of this offering.
+Additionally, on [], 2021, we entered into a securities subscription agreement with Pala, pursuant to which Pala will purchase 2,666,667 founder shares in a private placement that will close simultaneously with the closing of this offering.
+Up to 937,500 of the founder shares held by our sponsor will be forfeited depending on the extent to which the underwriters' over-allotment is exercised.
+No founder shares acquired by Pala or Roth will be subject to any such forfeiture.
+The founder shares will be worthless if we do not complete an initial business combination.
+The founder shares to be issued to Roth are deemed underwriters' compensation by FINRA pursuant to FINRA Rule 5110 and are subject to the restrictions imposed by that rule.
 If we increase or decrease the size of the offering pursuant to Rule 462(b) under the Securities Act, we will effect a share dividend or share contribution back to capital or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of the offering in such amount as to maintain the ownership of founder shares by our initial shareholders, on an as-converted basis, at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
 Any conversion of Class B ordinary shares described herein will take effect as a redemption of Class B ordinary shares and an issuance of Class A ordinary shares as a matter of Cayman Islands law.